Perforated Metals

 The History of Perforated Metals

-Perforated metals have been used for decorative purposes for centuries, but they didn't see industrial application until the 19th century.
-During this time, manufacturers manually perforated screens to sift and separate mined coal.
-For many years, the perforated metal screen was the primary product used in industry.
+Perforated metals have been used for decorative purposes for centuries, but they did not see broad industrial use until the 19th century.
+Early manufacturers manually perforated screens to sift and separate mined coal, grain, and other raw materials.
+For a long stretch of time, the perforated metal screen was the primary industrial product, valued because it could sort, separate, and protect while standing up to hard use in demanding environments.

 Materials Process